amiraligpu/Internet_Bandwidth_Chart_Live/README.md

 pip install matplotlip
 ```

->if there's a error or several one, maybe it's for that maybe those were in your python filr or you had installed it before. or just report the bug.
+> If there's an error or several ones, maybe those were in your Python file by default or you had installed it before.
+If those errors weren’t the said ones, report the bug.
 4) copy the code from [here](https://github.com/amiraligpu/Internet_Bandwidth_Chart_Live/blob/main/Bandwidth%20meter%201.0.0.py) and paste it in your python app
 5) run the code!